South Mumbai: Significance

 Many distinctive sporting clubs have been an integral part of South Mumbai landscape like the Willingdon Sports Club, the Turf Club at Mahalaxmi Racecourse, the Bombay Gymkhana, the Breach Candy Club, the N.S.C.I., and the Malabar Hill Club (Formerly W.I.A.A.
 Club).
 The Cricket Club of India (CCI) and Mumbai Cricket Association (MCA) are located at Mumbai's two cricket stadiums, namely Brabourne Stadium and Wankhede Stadium respectively.

 Although land reclamation has allowed the southernmost tip of the district to double in size since the 1970s, the business districts face an acute shortage of real estate.
 As a result, the real-estate prices are among the top ten worldwide.
 As a ratio to average per capita income, real-estate prices in the business districts remain the most expensive in the world.

 South Mumbai is also home to such sporting grounds as Brabourne Stadium, Wankhede Stadium, Shivaji Park, Azad Maidan, Oval Maidan, and Cooperage Ground.

 Mumbai's most popular beach, Girgaon Chowpatty is located at the beginning of a 3.6 km esplanade known as the Marine Drive which is a popular hangout spot among the citizens.
 Another popular esplanade in South Mumbai is the Worli Seaface.

 South Mumbai has popular art galleries and museums like Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, Jehangir Art Gallery, Nehru Centre Art Gallery.
 Sobo Films, an independent film producer, has been named after the area but is itself based in Andheri in the west.

-South Mumbai has become less congested with the creation of the Bandra Worli Sea LinkAuto rickshaws are strictly banned here.
+South Mumbai has become less congested with the creation of the Bandra Worli Sea Link.
+Auto rickshaws are strictly banned here.
 This facilitates quicker transport between people residing in the suburbs and the corporate offices in South Mumbai.
 Traffic is a major concern in most parts.